Skip to main content

 note

-Despite this SAP Note relating to Integration Framework, many DI connection issues are common, regardless of the application that uses DI API.
+Despite this SAP Note relating to Integration Framework, many DI connection issues are similar across different applications that use the DI API.

 Exception: Unable to find type